EvanBalster/tattle_wx/README.md

 Things that still need doing:

-* Linking to the `-cd` folder.
-* Verify full unicode compatibility.
+* Verify unicode compatibility.

 Things I may investigate in the future:

+* Nicer format for config files
+* Language files for localizing the UI
 * A progress bar for the report upload.
 * Persistent fields (such as user's E-mail address)
 * File compression.
 * A way to save compiled reports to disk.
-* Possibly some built in "auto" parameters such as a system description.
+* Possibly some built in "auto" parameters
+  * System description
+  * Report time (local/GMT)